-9. Identify each interest/transaction (and provide the requested information) that you or any of your immediate family members have held or engaged in with the education corporation during the prior school year.
-If there has been no such financial interest or transaction, please write "None."
-Please note that if you answered yes to Question 8, you need not disclose again your employment status, salary, etc.

-Date(s) Nature of Financial Interest/Transaction Steps Taken to Avoid a Conflict of Interest, (e.g., did not vote, did not participate in discussion) Identity of Person Holding Interest or Engaging in Transaction (e.g., you and/or immediate family member (name)) NONE proprietorship, franchise holding company, joint stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the education corporation and in which such entity, during the preceding school year (July 1 - June 30), you and/or your immediate family member(s) had a financial interest or other relationship.
-If you are a member, director, officer or employee of an organization formally partnered with the education corporation that is doing business with the education corporation that management or services agreement, you need not list every transaction between such entity and the education corporation in the entity as well as the relationship between such entity and the education corporation.
+2. Trustee's name (print): Laura Rodriguez 3.
+Position(s) on b oard, if any: (e.g., chair, trea surer, committee chair, e etc.): N/A • la Trusta a an an anlawa af Aba a dwastian as was water 2 Van ve No. If you shooked you 8. nployee of the education con a description of the position 9.
+Identify each in sterest/transaction (and pro wide the requested infor mation) that you or any of J. • - ducation corporation during • • or transaction, please write "None."
+Please note that if you answered yes to Question 8, you need not disclose again your employment status, salary, etc. , , ,, Steps Taken to Avoid a Identity of Person Holding Date(s) Nature of Financial Conflict of Interest, (e.g., did not vote, did not Interest or Engaging in Transaction (e.g., you and/or Date(s) Interest/Transaction participate in discussion) immediate family member (name)) (name) NONE 1 l proprietorship, franchise holding company, joint stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the education corporation and in which such entity, during the preceding school year (July 1 - June 30), you and/or your immediate family member(s) had a financial interest or other relationship.
+If you are a member, director, officer or employee of an organization formally partnered with the education corporation that is doing business with the education corporation through a management or services agreement, you need not list every transaction between such entity and the education corporation that is pursuant to such agreement; rather, please identify only the name of the entity, your position in the entity as well as the relationship between such entity and the education corporation.
 If there was no financial interest, please write "None."